Ons Jabeur eyeing ultimate revenge in Wimbledon final against Marketa Vondrousova

 Jabeur has lost twice to the Czech star this season – including at the Australian Open – but still starts the favourite as the Tunisian takes to the women’s final stage for the second straight year

-The narrative of revenge is a prickly one among most sporting athletes.
-Most, when questioned on whether payback is at the forefront of their minds ahead of a rematch of some sorts downplay it, instead opting to shine the spotlight simply on their own performance.
+The narrative of revenge is a prickly one among the majority of sporting athletes.
+Most, when questioned on whether payback is at the forefront of their minds ahead of a rematch of some sort, downplay it, instead opting to shine the spotlight simply on their own performance.
 So, the saying goes, results will follow.

 But not Ons Jabeur.
 Contrary to shying away from it, the Tunisian chasing redemption at Wimbledon after an agonising near-miss last year has instead embraced the concept of revenge and used it as her primary motivator this SW19 fortnight.
 As she was asked after her gutsy, crowd-inspired victory against Aryna Sabalenka in the semi-finals, what type of match are you expecting in the final against Marketa Vondrousova?

 Every assignment has, so far, been fulfilled.
-The quarters and semis in thrilling fashion, with Jabeur bouncing back from losing the first-set on a tie-break twice to triumph.
-It points to a mentality which, after two major finals lost last year, could be the key to lucky No 3 on Saturday.
+The quarters and semis in thrilling fashion, with Jabeur bouncing back from losing the first set on a tie-break twice to triumph.
+It points to a mentality that, after two major finals lost last year, could be the key to lucky number three on Saturday.

 “That’s probably what happened in the last two matches.”